vinay-jain-1/berkeley_car_sales/README.md

  https://github.com/vinay-jain-1/berkeley_car_sales/blob/main/prompt_II.ipynb

-# CRISP approach
+# CRISP-DM approach
-CRISP DM framework was used to approach how this exercise should be conducted.
+CRISP-DM framework was used to approach how this exercise should be conducted.

 # Business understanding
 Business understanding was gained by reviewing the raw data and problem statement.
 Documented all the various sections as defined in the CRISP manual (https://github.com/vinay-jain-1/berkeley_car_sales/blob/main/docs/crisp-dm-manual.pdf).